stgeorgeshurstville/bulletin/_docs/sermon.md

 he Promise he has Made.
 The Promise we Make.

 To Live is Christ
--I live by Christ
+- I live by Christ
--I live with Christ
+- I live with Christ
--I live for Christ
+- I live for Christ

 To Die is Gain
--I will live with Christ
+- I will live with Christ
--I will be like Christ
+- I will be like Christ
--I will live for Christ
+- I will live for Christ

 Is this your present and your future?